drowe67/codec2-dev/stm32/unittest/README_unittest.md

 * STM32F4xx_DSP_StdPeriph_Lib_V1.8.0 (see codec2/stm32/README.md)
 * build openocd from source and have it in your path (see below)

-Build codec2 for x86 Linux and run the ctests.
+Build codec2 for x86 Linux with unittests.
 This generates several artifacts required for the stm32 tests:

 ```
 $ cd ~/codec2
-$ mkdir build_linux && cd build_linux && cmake .. && make && ctest
+$ mkdir build_linux && cd build_linux && cmake -DUNITTEST=1 .. && make
 ```

 Now build for the stm32, and run the stm32 ctests: